Using FLUX Models on Invoke

 Community Edition:

-• Flux Schnell - Users can use the ‘FLUX Schnell’ or ‘FLUX Schnell (Quantized)’ models found on the ‘Starter Models’ tab within Model Manger or upload their own version of the dev model for use
+• Flux Schnell - Users can use the ‘FLUX Schnell’ or ‘FLUX Schnell (Quantized)’ models found on the ‘Starter Models’ tab within Model Manger or upload their own version of the model for use

 Troubleshooting errors when uploading Flux models